avnet-iotconnect/iotc-freertos-ek-ra6m4-pmod/README.md

 [Renesas EK-RA6M4](https://www.renesas.com/us/en/products/microcontrollers-microprocessors/ra-cortex-m-mcus/ek-ra6m4-evaluation-kit-ra6m4-mcu-group) with [DA16600 Wi-Fi-BLE combo module](https://www.renesas.com/us/en/products/wireless-connectivity/wi-fi/low-power-wi-fi/da16600mod-ultra-low-power-wi-fi-bluetooth-low-energy-combo-modules-battery-powered-iot-devices).

+## Getting Started

+Follow the [Renesas EK-RA6M4 Quick Start Guide](https://www.renesas.com/us/en/products/microcontrollers-microprocessors/ra-cortex-m-mcus/ek-ra6m4-evaluation-kit-ra6m4-mcu-group#documents) to set up your EK-RA6M4 board for use.

+**Make sure the DA16x00 device is connected to the PMOD1 connector.**

+**Follow the [Quickstart Guide](./QUICKSTART.md) to flash the included binary image and use it.**

 ## Supported IoTC Device Commands

 You can add these to your device template in the IoTConnect Dashboard.